-Sherri Petro, President of VPI Strategies, has a keen desire to understand where everyone is coming from -- and to work with it!
+Sherri Petro, President of VPI Strategies, has a keen desire to understand where everyone is coming from -and to work with it!

 Having been a VP at 26, she is acutely aware of generational differences contributing to misunderstandings, miscues and misfires.
 She is passionate about leveraging generational knowledge for better communication and organizational advantage.

 Communicating effectively is a most desired skill and yet we mess it up all the time!
 Whether we are communicating individually -- face-to-face, via landline, cell, e-mail or text -- or collectively through numerous marketing channels, we have issues.
-How can we make a connection to potential board members as well as clients, donors, volunteers, new employees, peers, supervisor, Executive Director or CEO if we don't understand the psychology of their generation and cannot communicate in a way they can hear?
+How can we make a connection to clients as well as new employees, peers, supervisors, or even the CEO if we don't understand the psychology of their generation and cannot communicate in a way they can hear?